 In the opening pages of the Bible, God creates a garden, and right in the center is the tree of life.
 God gives humans living breath, and with this tree he offers eternal life.
 In contrast to this gift stands the tree of knowing good and bad, and eating from it, God warns, causes death.
 The two trees pose a vital question to humanity: Will we rely on God for wisdom and eternal life, or will we defy God’s warnings and define life by our own understanding?

 Today’s news is full of people claiming that they know what is good and bad.
 And there is a strong temptation to come up with our own assessments as well.
 But when we do, it leads to shame, fear, broken relationships, and ultimately death.
-In this week’s Church at Home, we’ll explore what it takes to avoid the false trees of life and live into what’s real.
+In this week’s Bible Study, we’ll explore what it takes to avoid the false trees of life and live into what’s real.

 How did this video expand your view of the tree of life?